preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/communities/communities-v7/layouts/index.rst

-Layouts for Communities in Omnia v7
+Layouts for communities in Omnia v7
 =====================================

 Using these options you can create layouts for community pages.
 First you see the list of the layouts created so far, for example: